intelops/genval/demo/commands.md

 - Clone the Genval repository: `git clone https://github.com/intelops/genval.git`
 - Navigate to the project directory: `cd genval`
 - Use the Makefile target to generate the genval executable: `make build`.
 This command will place the `genval` executable in the `./bin` directory.
-You can then use the genval application with `./bin/genval <command? <options>`
+You can then use the genval application with `./bin/genval <command> <options>`

 ## Dockerfile generation and validation